Same sex couples

 You may also be interested in this article, click here.

 "Nicholas navigated us through a dreadful time"

 "I have had several therapists over my adult life and on the whole they have been beneficial.
 However the approach by Nicholas Rose surpassed my expectations.
 This was due to the combination of discussion and practical exercises that really honed in on the issues present in a way I hadn't experienced before.
 At a moment that was looking incredibly bleak for me and my partner, Nicholas helped us find clarity, understanding and the necessary reflection in a warm, secure and nurtured environment, for which I am very grateful for and recommend to anyone seeking help"

 Call now on 020 8996 9551 OR submit an enquiry form

 How can we be sure you are the right therapist?

-Feeling comfortable with your therapist is crucial so I always recommend an initial session and we can decide whether it feels right for us to work together.
+Feeling comfortable with your therapist is crucial so we always recommend an initial session and we can decide whether it feels right for us to work together.

 How do you work?

-After the initial session I work in blocks of five sessions.
-A session with you together, a session with you each individually and then a further two sessions with you together.
-At this point we review progress and decide on whether to have a further set of sessions.
+After the initial session we work in blocks of sessions.
+We review progress and decide on whether to have a further set of sessions.